 I've kept these dairy free, but go ahead and add half a cup of grated cheese if you want to.
 I added 1 tablespoon of nutritional yeast for a little savoury 'cheesiness' and the B12.
 If you don't use nutritional yeast then I'd suggest including 1 teaspoon of vegetable stock powder instead.

 - 1 cup chickpea flour

 - 1 cup white flour

-- 1 tbsp nutritional yeast or 1 tsp vegetable stock powder, optional
+- 1 tablespoon nutritional yeast or 1 teaspoon vegetable stock powder optional

 - 2 cups water

 - Grease and line the bottoms of a 12 hole muffin pan.

 - Put all of the dry ingredients and vegetables into a mixing bowl.
 Stir to combine.